lena-lehuby/data-augmentation-pipeline/README.md

 OOP design patterns for scalable pipelines

 ### Milestones
-Deal with Missing Data — milestone-1.ipynb
+Deal with missing data — milestone-1.ipynb

-Data Augmentation for Text — milestone-2.ipynb
+Data augmentation for text — milestone-2.ipynb

-Data Augmentation for Time Series — milestone-3.ipynb
+Data augmentation for time series — milestone-3.ipynb

 ### Why Use This?
 If you need to prep data for ML models, wrangle features for storytelling dashboards, or build the backend for recommender apps, this project will give you a head start.
 Good for learning, prototyping, and bridging the gap between theory and practical data work.